MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-performance-dashboard.md

 ![Filtering tasks by week](media/mm-performance-dashboard.png)

-When the selected date range in less than or equal to four days, results will be shown in hourly increments.
+When the selected date range in less than or equal to four days, the results will be shown in hourly increments.

 ![Filtering tasks by date range](media/mm-performance-dashboard-dates.png)